WELCOME TO OUR SPECIAL EDIT

 The little one asked with a quirky smile, Mommy, is it like a pocket?

-Her mother scooped up the little one, sending her hair and legs flying, and squealing in excitement.
+Her mother scooped her up, sending hair and legs flying.
+The little one squealed in excitement.

 Yes, a pocketful of love.